alexch/ruby_notes/ruby-objects/classes.md

 <!SLIDE incremental>
 # The Linugistic Metaphor

+Think of objects as *things* that can be *described* and can *do* things, or...

   * Objects are nouns
   * Methods are verbs
   * Attributes are adjectives

 # Constructors

 * To *instantiate* an object, call the *new* method on its class
-* *new* does some stuff then turns around and calls *initialize* on the new instance

     @@@ ruby
     class Thing
       def initialize
         puts "Hi!"
       end
     end

     thing = Thing.new  # *not* Thing.initialize!

+# What does `new` do?

+1. allocates memory for the instance
+2. calls *initialize* on the new instance
+3. returns a pointer to the instance

 # Instance methods